The Gradient Convergence Bound of Federated Multi-Agent Reinforcement Learning with Efficient Communication: Convergence Bound of SGD Considering Communication Efficiency

 \subsection{Consensus-based Method}

-In the above-mentioned optimization methods, various agents perform their local updates independently and interact with each other indirectly only through the virtual agent.
-To take full advantage of the multi-agent collective collaboration, we propose to employ the consensus algorithm \cite{R2007Consensus} to improve the local updating process of each agent through the device-to-device communication among the agents involved.
+To take full advantage of the multi-agent collective collaboration, we further propose to employ the consensus algorithm \cite{R2007Consensus} to improve the local update of each agent through the D2D communication among nearby collaborators.
 Since the original objective of the consensus algorithm is to make all the distributed nodes in an ad-hoc network reach a consensus, it can be used to reduce the variance of the mini-batch gradients from a cluster of agents.
-Under the consensus-based method, we will use the notation $g(\theta_{k}^{(i)}, e)$ to represent $g(\theta_{k}^{(i)})$, where $e$ denotes the index of local interactions, and $g(\theta_{k}^{(i)}, 0) = g(\theta_{k}^{(i)})$.
+Under the consensus-based method, we will use the notation $g(\theta_{k}^{(i)}, e)$ to distinguish different local interactions of agents towards optimizing $g(\theta_{k}^{(i)})$, where $e$ denotes the index of local interactions, and $g(\theta_{k}^{(i)}, 0) = g(\theta_{k}^{(i)})$.
 In addition, to enable all the participating agents to reach a consensus successfully, we make the following assumption for the network of participating agents.